wlillisdev/hiking-hub/README.md

   ![post list](static/images/post_view.png)

 __Pagination__
-  - When 6 post occupy a page it automatically creates a new page, this can be accessed at the bottom of the page.
+  - When 6 posts occupy a page it automatically creates a new page, this can be accessed at the bottom of the page.
 You can press next or previous to navigate between pages.
   - <img src="static/readme/new_paginate.png" alt="pagination" width="400"/>

 __Post Detail__